pacaunt/typst-presentate/README.md

 # typst-presentate
 Presentate is a Typst package for creating presentation.
 It provides you a variety of helper functions to create dynamic slides.
-Presentate is implemented without using any  `context`, `counter`s, or `state`s, so it can be used with *any* functions in Typst, but with the correct hiding functions though.
+Presentate's helper functions are implemented without using any  `context`, `counter`s, or `state`s, so it can be used with *any* functions in Typst, but with the correct hiding functions though.
 ## Basic Usage

 Let's start with `pause`